Guy Banister: Private investigator, Cuba, Oswald, Marcello

 After leaving the New Orleans Police Department, Banister established his own private detective agency, Guy Banister Associates, Inc. at 434 Balter Building.
 In June 1960, he moved his office to 531 Lafayette Street on the ground floor of the Newman Building.
 Around the corner but located in the same building, with a different entrance, was the address 544 Camp Street, which would be stamped on the pro-communist Fair Play for Cuba Committee leaflets distributed in 1963 by JFK assassin Lee Harvey Oswald.
-The Newman Building housed militant anti-Castro groups, including the Cuban Revolutionary Council (October 1961 to February 1962), as well as Sergio Arcacha Smith's Crusade to Free Cuba Committee.
+The Newman Building also housed militant anti-Castro groups, including the Cuban Revolutionary Council (October 1961 to February 1962), as well as Sergio Arcacha Smith's Crusade to Free Cuba Committee.
 Banister was also involved with the Minutemen.

 Banister was implicated in a 1961 raid on a munitions depot in Houma, Louisiana, in which "various weapons, grenades and ammunition were stolen ... which were reportedly seen stacked in Banister's back room by several witnesses."
 At the beginning of 1961, Banister began publishing the Louisiana Intelligence Digest, a racist anti-communist publication.
 The New Orleans States-Item newspaper reported an allegation that Banister served as a munitions supplier for the 1961 Bay of Pigs Invasion and continued to deal weapons from his office until 1963.
 The newspaper characterized him as having "participated in every anti-Communist South and Central American revolution that came along, acting as a key liaison man for the U.S. government-sponsored anti-Communist activities in Latin America."
 In its biographical sketch of Banister, the HSCA wrote that FBI files showed he "became excessively active in anti-Communist activities after his separation from the FBI and testified before various investigating bodies about the dangers of communism."

 In 1962, Banister allegedly dispatched an associate, Maurice Brooks Gatlin — legal counsel of Banister's "Anti-Communist League of the Caribbean" — to Paris to deliver a suitcase containing $200,000 for the French OAS.
 In 1963, Banister and anti-Castro activist David Ferrie began working for a lawyer named G. Wray Gill and his client, New Orleans Mafia boss Carlos Marcello.
 This involved attempts to block Marcello's deportation to Guatemala.
 In early 1962, Banister assisted Ferrie, an Eastern Airlines pilot, in a dispute in which the airline and the New Orleans police brought charges against Ferrie for "crimes against nature and extortion."
 During this period, Ferrie was frequently seen at Banister's office.
 Banister served as a character witness for Ferrie at his airline pilot's grievance board hearing in the summer of 1963.